Rana Niejta: Sala Niejta and Rana Niejta

-The municipality of Rana, Norway
+Rana Municipality, Norway

-Some also consider her name as the origin of the name of the municipality of Rana in Norway.
+Some also consider her name as the origin of the name of Rana Municipality in Norway.

 In 1971, a bronze statue depicting Rana-Niejta was raised in the park beneath the shopping centre LA Meyer in Mo i Rana.
 The statue was made by the artist Arne Durban, and financed by Den Norske Bank (DNB, «The Norwegian Bank») in 1970 in connection with its 25-years anniversary.
 It was delivered to Rana municipality on November 19, 1970.
 In 2003, a similar statue was moved from DNB to Nordlandsbanken («Bank of Nordland») in Rana after the process of amalgamating the two banks.